 Police Officer Recruit

 The University of Colorado Boulder Police Department (CUPD) encourages applications for a Police Officer Recruit .
 This role maintains peace as well as prevents and solves criminal activity on campus.
 Using various methods of patrol, the Recruit responds to emergencies, files criminal cases with prosecuting attorneys' offices, and provides citizen assistance.
 Join our team and be a part of making a difference on the CU Boulder campus and in the community!
-Learn more about our community partnerships: CUPD and CU's Pride Center and CU Students and CUPD as well as our Recruitment Plan .
+Learn more about our community: CU Student Involvement in CUPD Recruitment , Collaboration with the Campus Community , and our Recruitment Plan .

 The University of Colorado Boulder is committed to building a culturally diverse community of faculty, staff, and students dedicated to contributing to an inclusive campus environment.
 We are an Equal Opportunity employer, including veterans and individuals with disabilities.